Events

 Spring Seasonal Gathering Tour

-Join the Friends of the Tanger Arboretum for their Spring Seasonal Gathering Tour on Saturday, May 6 at 11am.
-Horticulturist Jeffrey (Jeff) Hazlett will lead attendees on a walking tour through the Arboretum for a glimpse at what’s new, blooming, or to come with the approach of warmer, sunnier months.
+Join the Friends of the Tanger Arboretum for their Spring Seasonal Gathering Tour on Saturday, May 17 at 10am.
+Friends of the Tanger Arboretum Board Members Jeffrey (Jeff) Hazlett and Bob Davis will lead attendees on a walking tour through the Arboretum for a glimpse at what’s new, what’s blooming, and what’s to come with the approach of warmer, sunnier months.
 In particular, attendees will learn about the many flowering trees on the grounds, the pollinator gardens, and the two recognized Pennsylvania Champion Trees that call the Arboretum home!

 Jeff Hazlett is the current Vice President of the Board of the Friends of the Tanger Arboretum and past president of the organization.
 He studied horticulture at Penn State University and is currently the president of Ever Green Tree & Lawn Care in Lancaster, PA.
 Jeff is a nature lover and an active volunteer for the Friends of the Tanger Arboretum and LancasterHistory.